turesheim/eclipse-launcher/README.md

 ##OS X Eclipse Launcher##

-This feature will add an **Open Workspace** menu item that will detect the application of the running Eclipse instance and start another instance of the same application in a fashion similar to the **Switch Workspace** command.
+This feature will add an **Open Workspace** menu item that will detect the application of the running Eclipse instance and start another in a fashion similar to the **Switch Workspace** command.

 <img src="https://raw.github.com/turesheim/eclipse-utilities/master/images/osx-launcher.jpg" width="616px"/>